lsaffie/lsaffie.github.io/_posts/2018-01-14-project-checklist.md

 After running many projects, I've come to realize that they follow a pattern - of course!
 And that gives me an opportunity to make an algorithm for it.

 The number one problem I've encountered in most projects is not a technical or a domain issue.
 Instead, it's a communication or missalignment one.
-With that, Here's my checklist to avoid issues and increase chances of success
+With that, Here's my checklist to avoid issues and increase chances of success.

-Before you begin any project, be sure this document is filled out.

-1. Meet with all stakeholders of the project, including team members and fill this out together.
-Warning, it may be long and get heated but it's worth it.
+**Important: Meet with ALL stakeholders of the project, including team members and fill this out together.
+Warning: It may take long and get heated but it's worth it - Better have it all clear from the beggining than struggle throughout the project**

 ### Project